To see a short introduction to each of our counsellors, please select their picture.

 I have volunteered for ChildLine East Midlands, Cruse Bereavement Care, Marie Curie and Nottinghamshire Deaf Society.
 In addition, I have worked in a hostel with teenagers who were homeless and had been subjected to physical and sexual abuse; they were also dealing with issues such as substance misuse and self-harming behaviours.
 Furthermore, I have devoted my time to the Divert Trust which was a project aimed at supporting children that had been earmarked for exclusion from school.

-Hi, I am Catherine Chapman.
-I am currently working towards an MSc in Integrative Counselling and Psychotherapy.
-This means I work with three modalities: cognitive behavioural therapy, person centred therapy and attachment theory, and tailor the sessions to meet a client's individual needs.
+Hi, I am Catherine.
+I am an accredited integrative counselling and psychotherapist.
+This means I work with a range of modalities: cognitive behavioural therapy, person centred therapy, attachment theory, acceptance and commitment therapy, and compassion focused therapy, and I tailor my sessions to meet a client's individual needs.
+First and foremost, I believe in providing a safe, non-judgemental space for clients to explore their thoughts and feelings.

-Hi, I'm Ross.
-I am currently working towards my MSc in Integrative Counselling and Psychotherapy at the University of Derby.
-I'm also a student member of the British Association for Counselling and Psychotherapy (BACP).
+Hi, I’m Ross.
+I completed my MSc in Integrative Counselling and Psychotherapy at the University of Derby a few years ago and I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I am currently working as a primary school teacher alongside my counselling practice.

 Hello, my name is Hollie and I'm an integrative counselling psychotherapist and a registered member of the BACP.
 Being an integrative practitioner, bringing together the modalities of Person centred, Attachment and Cognitive Behavioural theories, I can offer a tailored response to supporting you with your needs, in a way that works for you.